 The Active Host Application DLL is used to build a custom standalone executable on the PC that can perform Triggers and Transfer data to/from the MegaMax.
-A standalone project can be range from a simple program to display and send data from the user to/from the Arduino MEGA.
-Or it can more complex to include receiving data, processing it, and start or end a process on the Arduino.
+A standalone project can range from a simple program to display and send data from the user to/from the MegaMax.
+Or it can more complex to include receiving data, processing it, and start or end a process on the board.
 This section will outline the procedures to take an example project and Assemble it, Build it, and Execute it.

 This guide will focus on writing a Windows Forms application using the C# language for the Microsoft Visual Studio with .NET Framework.
 This is due to the idea that beginners can write effective Windows applications with the C# .NET Framework.
 They can focus on a subset of the language which is very similar to the C language.
-Anything that deviates from the subset of the C language, presented as in the Arduino implication (such as events and controls), will be explained as the explanation progresses.
-Any language can be used with the Active Host Application DLL.